The Learning Environment

 Displays should ‘grow’ as the learning progresses; with examples of learning going on display as it happens.

-A learning wall should include learning prompts linked to key skill approaches.
+A learning wall should include prompts to support knowledge recall.
 These prompts should be used to support teaching and learning, encouraging children to engage with their environment and the resources/prompts available to them.

 All classrooms should include an inviting book space.
 Soft furnishings, well displayed books and props all add to the appeal and encourage children to spend time reading, engaging with books and stories.